hasadna/Open-Subs/docs/dev/source/index.rst

 Welcome to Open-Subs Developers documentation!
 ===================================================

-Open Subs's lets commoners elect a team chair persons and ladies for the committees of the house of commons.
+Open Subs's lets commoners elect a team of chair persons for the committees of the house of commons.

-The game is based on an Israeli road trip trick where you urgently wake a friend in the middle him of the night, telling him that all the friends are drawning and asks him "Where are the submarine keys?"
+The game plot is based on a high school road trip trick where you urgently wake a friend in the middle of the night, telling him that your friends are drawning and asks him "Where are the submarine keys?"

 In Level I, you need to construct the key.
-The key has 11 teeth, each representing an committe chair.
-The player is led teeth-by-teeth, electing his representitve in each committee.
+The key has 11 teeth, each representing a committe chair, i.e. first tooth is the head of `Finance and Services Committee`_.
+The player is led teeth-by-teeth, electing his representitve for each committee.

-In Level II you unlock your sub and drive it in a defender_ style arcade.

 The project is is purely javascript and the forntend is AngularJS_.